 In a nutshell, the island of Santorini in the Cyclades is famous for its stunning sunset views, the out-of-this-world volcano, the abundance of wineries, and picturesque beaches.Overall, Santorini is regarded as a romantic island.
 It is one of the most popular destinations in Greece for weddings and honeymoon trips.

 Indeed, the volcano and the black sand landscapes are unique – but can also get very hot!
 I loved visiting Santorini during the off-season when temperatures weren’t too high.

-Santorini island is absolutely worth visiting once in your life.
-However, there are more than another hundred inhabited islands to explore in my beautiful country.
-(What a cliche, eh?)
+Santorini island is definitely worth visiting once in your life.
+However, there are another 119 inhabited islands to explore in my beautiful country (what a cliche, eh?)

 The Greek islands are grouped in six island chains, plus two large standalone islands.
 Most of these chains are in the Aegean Sea.
 This introduction to the Greek island groups will help you place them on the map.

 Islands in the Cyclades chain are geographically close to Santorini.
-This means that you can take a quick ferry trip from Santorini to one of them.
+This means that you can visit Santorini, and then take a quick ferry trip to one or two nearby islands.

 Note that there are no direct flights between the Cyclades – you’d always have to connect in Athens.
-Not to mention that not all Cyclades islands have airports.
+Not to mention that very few of the Cyclades have airports.

 Here are five of the best islands you can visit near Santorini, plus one bonus Greek island outside the Cyclades which you’re sure to love.

-1. Mykonos – The best known island near Santorini
+1. Mykonos – The best-known island close to Santorini

 Strictly speaking, Mykonos is further away from Santorini than some other islands.
-However, the Mykonos Santorini combination is extremely popular, especially among foreign travellers.
+However, the Mykonos – Santorini combination is extremely popular, especially among first-time visitors.

-There are many direct ferry routes between Santorini Mykonos.
+There are many direct ferry routes between Santorini and Mykonos.
 The fastest ferry covers the distance in about 2 hours.
 You can check out routes and book your tickets on Ferryscanner.

-Unlike Santorini, Mykonos is known for its nightlife, stunning sandy beaches, maze-like Chora, windmills and shopping.
+Mykonos is known for its nightlife, stunning golden sandy beaches, maze-like Chora, windmills, shopping and overall cosmopolitan atmosphere.

 The legendary Mykonos beach parties have been going on for decades.
 Jet-setters from around the world have made Mykonos their standard summer destination.